deepflowio/docs/translate/translated/07-integration/02-input/04-log/02-vector.md

 ### Extract Log Levels

-Usage suggestion: Use regex to try to match the log levels appearing in the logs.
-To reduce mismatches, symbols like `[]` can be added around the log levels.
+Usage suggestion: Use regex to try to match the log levels that appear in the log.
+To reduce mismatches, symbols like `[]` can be added around the log level.

 ```yaml
 transforms: